Alejandro Delgado, Commercial Director and Partner of GlobalSuite Solutions

 Also, to comply with all of the above, to be proactive and to show proper traceability in compliance with the Data Protection Regulations, we find it essential to have software tools that help us to comply with the regulations and that also serve as a test element of diligence and proactivity in such compliance.

-GlobalSUITE – Data Protection (GDPR) will undoubtedly be an essential software in such compliance, by experience, by robustness and by the constant adaptation that makes this and other regulations also mandatory.
+GlobalSuite – Data Protection (GDPR) will undoubtedly be an essential software in this compliance, for experience, for robustness and for the constant adaptation it makes to this and other regulations also mandatory.

 In that you can help us in summary GlobalSUITE – Data Protection (GDPR)